AdElisium/hub/education/ideas.md

 “Water brings healing and life.
 But fire brings only destruction and pain.
 It forces those of us burdened with its care to walk a razor’s edge between humanity and savagery.
 Eventually, we are torn apart.” – Jeong Jeong

+## Other quotes

+"I want to change their minds, not kill them for weaknesses we all possess" - Gandhi

+"There are unjust laws as there are unjust men." - Gandhi

+"The only devils in the world are those running around in our own hearts, and that is where all the battles ought to be fought" - Gandhi